otaviojava/money-api-book/en/chapter5.md

 }
 ```

-Using the **Moneta**, will happen an exception with the error to try sum money with currencies distinct.
-It is a “right error” once the dollar, not necessarily, has the value of one Brazilian real.
-To do this operation of sum among currencies, it needs first do the exchange rate.
+Using **Moneta**, you will get an exception with the error informing you that you are trying to sum money with distinct currencies.
+It is a “correct error” even if the dollar has the exact same value as one Brazilian real.
+In order for this summing operation to succeed, it first needs to use the exchange rate between the two currencies.
 The exchange rate is the rate at which one currency will be exchanged for another.